linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Liquidity-Risk-Liquidity-Creation-and-Financial-Fragility.md

 In offering to borrow using a particular loan contract up-front, the entrepreneur wants to maximize his expected payoffs.
 If it is to be rational for the relationship lender to make the loan at date 0, she should expect to get at least  $(1 - \theta) + \theta R$ , which is her expected utility, given the probability of a liquidity shock, using her alternative of storage.
 Because there is no shortage of funds at date 0, we assume that the entrepreneur can borrow by matching the expected utility from this outside option of storage.

-$a$  ) Because the returns from continuation exceed  $R$ , the entrepreneur would like to ensure that his project does not get liquidated unless this is absolutely necessary for the lender to make the loan—unless liquidation is the only way to satisfy the lender's individual rationality constraint.
+(a) Because the returns from continuation exceed  $R$ , the entrepreneur would like to ensure that his project does not get liquidated unless this is absolutely necessary for the lender to make the loan—unless liquidation is the only way to satisfy the lender's individual rationality constraint.
-$b$  ) Since the entrepreneur values cash flows the same in either state and at either date (because his discount factor is one), he would like to commit up-front to giving the relationship lender as much as possible at date 1 when she is impatient and needs liquidity.
+(b) Since the entrepreneur values cash flows the same in either state and at either date (because his discount factor is one), he would like to commit up-front to giving the relationship lender as much as possible at date 1 when she is impatient and needs liquidity.
 Define the illiquidity premium as the increase in expected payments the entrepreneur has to make over and above the expected payments the lender would receive

 if she had invested in storage at date 0 (which pays \$1 for sure at date 1 regardless of the lender's type).
 Then the illiquidity premium is3

 $$
-\theta (R - 1) (1 - \text{da te} 1 \text{ca sh fl ow to im pa ti en tl en de r}), \tag {1}
+\theta (R - 1) (1 - \text{date 1 cash flow to impatient lender}), \tag{1}
 $$

 where  $\theta$  is the probability that the lender gets the liquidity shock, and the cash flow to the impatient lender includes any payments by the entrepreneur and any proceeds from the loan sale or project liquidation.
 We call an asset with a zero illiquidity premium "liquid."
 An asset with a positive illiquidity premium is one in which more is paid in expectation over time to the holder because it does not pay as much when she is impatient at date 1 as storage.
 Thus a relationship lender is willing to pay less at date 0 for such an asset than the present value of its future repayments discounted at the gross market interest rate (of one).
 It is "illiquid."
 Moreover, we shall see that the reason for the illiquidity premium is that the impatient relationship lender will realize less from the loan at date 1 than the present value of payoffs if she held the loan to maturity and discounted at the market interest rate.
 Thus a loan is illiquid because it has poor state-contingent payoffs, and it has poor state-contingent payoffs because it cannot fetch as much in times of need as the present value of what the holder could realize if she did not have the need.